Of Faults and Favorites: Model Checking a Pagination Algorithm with Alloy

 Recently, I ran into a problem at work that seemed like a candidate for model checking.
 I began drawing all the possible states and realized I didn't trust myself to cover every possible scenario.
 That's when I remembered that model checking is perfect for this.

-With Claude 4.6 Opus available, formal model checking for the algorithms that warrant it is much more tenable.
+With Claude 4.6 Opus available, formal model checking for the algorithms that warrant it has become much more tenable.
 I built this exploration with Claude.
 I brought the problem and the domain knowledge, the requirements and properties of the system, and used Claude to generate the Alloy syntax and work through the properties.

 LLMs handle the Alloy syntax well.
 An Alloy expert could improve these specifications, but the output is accurate enough for this problem.